cristianvasquez/HES-Agent/readme.md

 # Running the agent

-Note: (To try the application without installing EYE reasoner, you can use the Docker version below)
+Note: (To try the application without installing all this, you can use the Docker version below)

 ## Default entry points